Sciss/Miniaturen15/README.md

 ## statement

 'Miniaturen 15' is a series of music pieces.
 It is (C)opyright 2015 by Hanns Holger Rutz.
 All rights reserved.
-The software/pieces are released under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License (CC BY-NC-ND-3.0)](https://raw.github.com/Sciss/Miniaturen15/master/LICENSE) and come with absolutely no warranties.
+The software/pieces are released under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND-4.0)](https://raw.github.com/Sciss/Miniaturen15/master/LICENSE) and come with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`